cloudtracer/vigilante/README.md

 To install Protege, use [npm](http://github.com/isaacs/npm):

-    $ npm install -g protege
+    $ npm install -g protege --unsafe

-Opening the capture interface on most operating systems requires root access, make sure to sudo when running anything that uses SJS
+Opening the capture interface on most operating systems requires root access, make sure to install/run Protege on a user with the right privs!

 ## Configuration